 Building regulations and specifications;

 There are two main types of building codes and regulations road legal Tiny homes are built to meet: holiday home and residential home specifications.
-It is important that your home is built to meet or exceed the building regulations depending on the means of use for the home.
+It is important that your tiny home is built to meet or exceed the building regulations depending on the means of use for the home.

 Choosing a tiny house manufacturer;

 Buying a tiny house is a big investment, don’t choose someone just because they are on your door step or they are the cheapest you can find.
 Take time to go and visit the manufactures show home to get to see the build quality and specifications of there homes as there is a vast difference in the quality of homes available.
 If your going for a bespoke tiny home build, ensure you feel comfortable that your chosen manufacturer is capable and has all the skills needed to bring your dream tiny home to life.
 Never pay in full up front, a deposit is all you should have to pay to get your home built until you are happy with the finished result.

 When vewing a tiny home don’t be afraid to have a good look around to see the construction of the home.
 Push hard on the exterior walls to shake the house, there shouldn’t be any movement or flex in the overall construction.
 Make sure everything is secure internally and nothing is loose on the exterior that may cause problems when traveling at speed.
 Find out about the materials used in the construction and find about the longevity and warranty.